 Debra Toppeta and Charlene Giannetti launched Woman Around Town to help other women — natives and recent arrivals — get the best out of two of the best cities in the world, New York and Washington, D.C.
 Debra, an attorney, and Charlene, a journalist, are combining their talents and resources, assisted by an impressive group of people who can’t wait to tell others what they love and sometimes loathe about their cities.

-Charlene Giannetti, editor of Woman Around Town, is the recipient of six awards from the New York Press Club for articles that have appeared on the website.
+Charlene Giannetti, editor of Woman Around Town, is the recipient of seven awards from the New York Press Club for articles that have appeared on the website.
 A graduate of Syracuse University’s S.I.
-Newhouse School of Public Communications, Charlene began her career working for a newspaper in Pennsylvania, then wrote for several publications in Washington, covering environment and energy policy.
-In New York, she was an editor at Business Week magazine and her articles have appeared in many newspapers and magazines including the New York Times.
-She is the author of 11 non-fiction books, eight for parents of young adolescents written with Margaret Sagarese, including "The Roller-Coaster Years," "Cliques," and "Boy Crazy."
+Newhouse School of Public Communications, Charlene began her career working for a newspaper in Pennsylvania, then wrote for several publications in Washington covering environment and energy policy.
+In New York, she was an editor at Business Week magazine and her articles have appeared in many newspapers and magazines.
+She is the author of 13 non-fiction books, eight for parents of young adolescents written with Margaret Sagarese, including "The Roller-Coaster Years," "Cliques," and "Boy Crazy."
 She and Margaret have been keynote speakers at many events and have appeared on the Today Show, CBS Morning, FOX News, CNN, MSNBC, NPR, and many others.
-Charlene divides her time between homes in Manhattan and Alexandria, Virginia.
-Her new book is "Parenting in a Social Media World."
+Her last book, "The Plantations of Virginia," written with Jai Williams, was published by Globe Pequot Press in February, 2017.
+Her podcast, WAT-CAST, interviewing men and women making news, is available on Soundcloud and on iTunes.
+She is one of the producers for the film "Life After You," focusing on the opioid/heroin crisis that had its premiere at WorldFest-Houston International Film Festival, where it won two awards.
+The film is now available to view on Amazon Prime, YouTube, and other services.
+Charlene and her husband live in Manhattan.
 View All Posts By Charlene Giannetti »

-Alix Cohen is the recipient of eight New York Press Club Awards for work published on this venue.
+Alix Cohen is the recipient of ten New York Press Club Awards for work published on this venue.
 Her writing history began with poetry, segued into lyrics and took a commercial detour while holding executive positions in product development, merchandising, and design.
 A cultural sponge, she now turns her diverse personal and professional background to authoring pieces about culture/the arts with particular interest in artists/performers and entrepreneurs.
 Theater, music, art/design are lifelong areas of study and passion.
-She is a voting member of Drama Desk.
+She is a voting member of Drama Desk and Drama League.
 Alix’s professional experience in women’s fashion fuels writing in that area.
-Besides Woman Around Town, the journalist writes for Times Square Chronicles, Cabaret Scenes, and Theater Pizzazz.
-Additional pieces have been published by The New York Post, The National Observer’s Playground Magazine, Pasadena Magazine, and ifashionnetwork.
+Besides Woman Around Town, the journalist writes for Cabaret Scenes, Broadway World, TheaterLife, and Theater Pizzazz.
+Additional pieces have been published by The New York Post, The National Observer’s Playground Magazine, Pasadena Magazine, Times Square Chronicles, and ifashionnetwork.
 She lives in Manhattan.
 Of course.
 View All Posts By Alix Cohen »

-Eleanor Foa Dienstag is a journalist and photojournalist whose work has appeared in The New York Times, Harper's, the New Republic, the New York Observer, Ms., McCall's,Travel & Leisure, Frequent Flyer, and many other websites and publications.
-Eleanor is the author of two nonfiction books: a memoir, "Whither Thou Goest: The Story of An Uprooted Wife," acclaimed by Business Week for its insights into corporate life; and "In Good Company: 125 Years At The Heinz Table," a unique view of a quintessential American company.
-Both books were promoted with national radio and television appearances.
+Eleanor Foa Dienstag is a veteran author, journalist, photo-journalist and award-winning corporate writer.
+Her work has appeared in The New York Times, Harper's, the New Republic, the New York Observer, Ms., Travel & Leisure, and many other websites and publications.
+Eleanor is the author of three books.
+Her most recent, available on Amazon and Centro Primo Levi is MIXED MESSAGES: Reflections on an Italian Jewish Family and Exile.
+It is a multi-layered memoir about Eleanor’s personal journey, her father’s exile from Fascist Italy and the Foa Family journey, whose Italian-Jewish roots go back to the 1500s in northern Italy where her ancestors were famous printers.
+WHITHER THOU GOEST: The Story of an Uprooted Wife, also a memoir, was acclaimed by Business Week for its insights into corporate life.
+Her third book, In Good Company: 125 Years At The Heinz Table, offered a unique view of a quintessential American company.
 Eleanor served as staff speechwriter to the Chairman and CEO of American Express.
 In 1983, she founded Eleanor Foa Associates (www.eleanorfoa.com).
-It provides a wide variety of corporate services, including annual reports, executive speeches, corporate histories and marketing materials for profit and not-for-profit organizations.
+It provides a wide variety of corporate writing and marketing services.
 Eleanor is past president of the American Society of Journalists and Authors (ASJA), received speechwriting awards from IABC, and was awarded literary residencies at Yaddo, and the Virginia Center for the Creative Arts (VCCA).
 She resides in Manhattan.
 View All Posts By Eleanor Foa Dienstag »

-© 2015 Woman Around Town.
+© 2017 Woman Around Town.
 All Rights Reserved.